dekuNukem/traffic-cone-film-scanning/README.md

 #### But what about newton rings???????

-We scan with emulsion side up with a particular setup, seems to helps a lot.
+I'll talk about it later, but just know it won't be a big problem.

-I suggest start with cheap plain glass, you can always upgrade to ANR glass later
+I suggest start with cheap plain glass, you can always upgrade to ANR glass later.

 ## Cone Preparation